 The Mustang received several minor changes for the 1965 model year, which began in August of 1964.
 Alternators replaced generators, the oil-filler cap was relocated, and an integral power-steering pump and reservoir replaced the remote-mounted style found on most earlier models.

-Initially offered as either notchback or convertible, a handsome fastback was added to the Mustang line-up for 1965.
-Ford designers made the exterior lines similar to those of the Jaguar XKE, with trunk space being traded for increased interior room.
-There were 77,079 Mustang fastbacks produced in 1965.
-Along with 409,260 coupes and 73,112 convertibles, a total of 559,451 Mustangs were produced for the 1965 model year.
+In addition to the original notchback and convertible models, a handsome fastback was added to the Mustang line-up for 1965.
+The exterior lines were similar to those of the Jaguar XKE, with trunk space being traded for increased interior room.

 1965 Mustang GT

-The K-Code 289 engine, rated at 271-horsepower, was first seen on Ford models in 1963, with 10.5:1 compression, smaller combustion chamber heads, solid-lifter camshaft, dual-point distributor, and low-restriction exhaust manifolds.
-A 595-cfm carburetor was used with a manual choke.
+The K-Code 289 engine, rated at 271-horsepower, was first seen on Ford models in 1963.
+The motor featured smaller combustion chamber heads, a solid-lifter camshaft, 10.5:1 compression, dual-point distributor, and low-restriction exhaust manifolds.
 Chrome valve covers set off the motor visually, with "289 High Performance" lettering atop the chrome air cleaner.
+A 595-cfm carburetor was fitted with a manual choke.

-K-Code equipped Mustangs wore special badging on the front fenders, reading "High Performance 289", and had dual-exhaust exiting through the rear valance panel.
+K-Code equipped models wore special badging on the front fenders, reading "High Performance 289".
+Dual-exhaust pipes exited below the rear fender through the rear valance panel.
 First year K-Code Mustangs came with a 4-speed transmission only, and were not available with air conditioning or power steering.
-K-Code buyers received a three month/4,000 mile warranty instead of the standard Mustang 12 month/12,000 mile plan.
+Buyers received a three month/4,000 mile warranty instead of the standard Mustang 12 month/12,000 mile plan.

 1966 Ford Mustang